 Is loneliness unhealthy?
 Let’s add it up: MORE STRESS + WEAK IMMUNE SYSTEM + POOR NUTRITION + FEELING DOWN ON LIFE… If my math’s correct, the answer = YOU’RE IN PRETTY BIG TROUBLE.
 If that’s not a fearful equation of health issues, I’m not sure what is.

 So let’s get your mind shifted into boss mode.
-What if you were more afraid of living a lonely life with a host of health issues than you were of approaching women or making new friends?
-What if you realized that playing it safe and not going out, and not meeting women online or out in the real world, was much more dangerous than than the very briefly unpleasant feeling of getting rejected?
+What if you were more afraid of living a lonely life with a host of health issues than you were of talking to women/men or making new friends?
+What if you realized that playing it safe and not going out, and not meeting people online or out in the real world, was much more dangerous than than the very briefly unpleasant feeling of getting rejected?
 Would you consider doing things differently?
-Would you consider signing up for a new class of some sort (sports, fitness, art, etc…), approaching that girl who caught your eye, or going to a party even though most of the people there are strangers?
+Would you consider signing up for a new class of some sort (sports, fitness, cooking, art, etc.), talking to that woman or man who caught your eye, or going to a party even though most of the people there are strangers?

 I hope so.
 Your health and future depends on it.